 Aslantas et al. also found the least effect of CHX on microhardness as it was not able of dissolving the necrotic tissues or eliminating the smear layer.
-Smear layer may play a role as barrier, which allows for only minimal alterations in microhardness by limiting irrigant interaction with the dentin and it reduced the Ca and P levels along with the microhardness of root dentin.
+The smear layer may act as a barrier, limiting irrigant interaction with dentin and thus allowing for only minimal alterations in microhardness, which also correlated with reduced Ca and P levels and root dentin microhardness.
 They suggested that this alteration in microhardness of the dentin might be relied on the application duration of CHX.18 Amin et al. reported reduction of microhardness with the use of CHX.13

 The current study also found that the green tea extract and neem did not significantly reduce the microhardness of dentine was similar to the study of Durgavandi et al. and they also reported that green tea and neem had no significant impact on microhardness of the dentin both the neem and tulsi have a neutral pH of 6.8 and 6.3, respectively.
 The dentin which contains 22% organic material have a neutral pH value less than 5.5.
-Although green tea and neem observed slight variation in pH value, but these were not statistically significant in the study.14
+Although green tea and neem observed slight variation in pH value, but these were not statistically significant in the study.14 crosslinks.
+Proanthocyanidin is well-known combination of "monomers, oligomers and polymers of flavan-3-ols (catechines)", which are extensively exist in extract of green tea and might be interacted with the organic part of the dentin.58 Moreover, Kato et al. also emphasized that extract of green tea helps to reduce dentin layer under erosive situations as it inhibits the activity of MMPs which in turn allow the maintenance of an organic layer on the eroded dentin.16